 In retrospect, because the protagonists are girls, what we see is the female gaze.
 Remember that scene where Brad Pitt was shirtless and the light reflected on his sweaty body as the camera slowly and dramatically captured his abs?
-While the movie indeed validates the opposite gaze, it does this so subtly and harmlessly- contrary to male gaze’s rape.
+While the movie indeed validates the opposite gaze, it does this so subtly and harmlessly, which is contrast to the male gaze.

 Perhaps this film is an electrifying take on thriller with crime and murder as obvious premises.
 However, the film’s real horror lies in the not-so-subtle male gaze that objectifies female protagonist Clarice.

-In two confrontations between Clarice and Hannibal Lecter, the film reveals the former’s character development which leads to the subversion of the gaze.
+In two confrontations between Clarice and Lecter, the film reveals the former’s character development, which leads to the subversion of the gaze.
 In one encounter, Lecter threatens Clarice, “I’ll be watching.”

 After scenes of apprehension, she then responds, “You see a lot, Doctor, but are you strong enough to point that high-powered perception at yourself?
 Why don’t you look at yourself and write down what you see?
 Maybe you’re afraid to.”